hbere/portfolio-site/README.md

 Grow with Google "Build a Portfolio Site" project

 # License
-The content of this repository is licensed according to an [MIT License](https://github.com/jcoffeepot/portfolio-site/blob/master/LICENSE).
+The content of this repository is licensed according to the [license listed here](https://github.com/hbere/portfolio-site/blob/master/LICENSE).